-This book is filled with lots of interesting and engaging games I’ve never heard of.
-One of the favorite I’ve found so far is called: “What Is My Thought Like?”
+This book is filled with lots of strange and interesting games for children.
+One that caught my attention is called: “What Is My Thought Like?”

 If a player happens to guess the thought, the first player must pay a forfeit.